 It’s not always human error

-There are any number of reasons why cases goes cold, but it is not always do to human error.
+There are a number of reasons why cases go cold.
+Things beyond your control happen.
 Yes, mistakes made by investigators is a factor that cannot be ignored, however, many times it goes well beyond that.
 Errors, once recognized can be corrected for future generations of law enforcement investigators.
-The following five (5) reasons go beyond human error and with the right police administration can be avoided.
+The following five (5) reasons go beyond human error and with the right police supervision, they can be avoided.

 1. Inexperienced investigators